LairdCP/Attributes/README.md

 "x-validator": "cp32"
 ```

-Prepare functions are declared as weak and can be overridden in application.
+Prepare functions must be defined in application.
 They are of the form attr_prepare_NAME.
-Example for the variable named upTime.
+Example for the variable named up_time.
 ```
-int attr_prepare_upTime(void);
+int attr_prepare_up_time(void);
 ```